-As a result of significant depopulation and eleven consecutive years without major hurricane losses, Citizens' current financial position is its strongest to date.
-Citizens has accumulated substantial levels of surplus and is also expecting to execute a risk transfer plan (through traditional reinsurance markets and capital markets) to bolster its claim paying resources in 2017 and to reduce or eliminate any potential assessments.
-Major catastrophic losses, either from an extreme single event or from multiple events that lead to exhaustion of its claims paying resources resulting in a deficit to any of Citizens' accounts and levying of the emergency assessment, may require Citizens to issue post-event bonds in order to meet its cashflow needs.
+As a result of significant depopulation and no losses over the past eleven years prior to Hurricane Irma, Citizens' current financial position is very strong.
+Citizens has accumulated substantial levels of surplus and is also expecting to execute a risk transfer plan (through traditional reinsurance markets and capital markets) to bolster its claim paying resources in 2018 and to reduce or eliminate any potential assessments.
+Major catastrophic losses, either from an extreme single event or from multiple events that lead to exhaustion of its claims paying resources resulting in a deficit to any of Citizens' accounts and levying of the emergency assessment, may require Citizens to issue postevent bonds in order to meet its cashflow needs.
 Repayment of these post-event bonds would be funded through the collection of the associated emergency assessment.
-For a 1-100 year event, Citizens is projected to have no assessment burden; the potential assessment burden for a 1-250 year event is at a historical low with a potential annual emergency assessment rate of 0.10% if the deficit were financed over a 30-year period at a 5% interest rate1.
+For up to a 1-250 year event, Citizens is projected to have no emergency assessment burden and a policyholder surcharge of 15% for the Coastal Account only and a regular assessment of 1.2% for the Coastal Account only.

-The analyses presented in this report summarize Citizens' claims-paying resources and how Citizens would apply these resources after an event or series of events.
+The analyses presented in this report summarize Citizens' claim paying resources and how Citizens would apply these resources after an event or series of events.

-Aggregate Net Probable Maximum Loss
+Aggregate Net Probable Maximum Losses